GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 1. Before the next step, ensure that your shell session is authenticated by running `gcloud auth list`.
 If your shell session is not yet authenticated, then use the `gcloud auth login` command to authenticate.

-Before you can run the terraform module, you must create a service account and enable specific APIs.
-The Forseti installer has a helper script that uses `gcloud` for this purpose.

 1. In your shell, run the following command to set the configuration context for `gcloud`:

         gcloud config set project [PROJECT_ID]